 If a destination folder doesn't exist, refile will ask if you want to create it.
 A negative response will abort the file operation.
-If the standard input for refile is not a tty, then refile will not ask any questions and will proceed as if the user's answer was "yes" for all questions.
+If the standard input for refile is not a tty, then refile will not ask any questions and will proceed as if the user answered "yes" to all questions.